kluo99/SE-NYC-091123-Vault/P3-Intro-to-Python/mock-code-challenges/pizzeria/README.md

 prioritize getting things working.
 Then, if there is time at the end, refactor your code to adhere to best practices.
 When you encounter duplicated logic, extract it into a shared helper method.

-**Before you submit!** Save and run your code to verify that it works as you expect.
-If you have any methods that are not working yet, feel free to leave comments describing your progress.

 ## Deliverables